Introduction to Scripthea

 Traditional approach

-Within this approach Scripthea can help you a lot with plenty of cues (proto-prompts) and more-than-you-will-ever-use number of modifiers.
-The most powerful Scripthea feature in this regard is its ability to easy set iterations (scans) over cues and/or modifiers. (see Scenario #2).
-The scans will give you an increasingly good feeling how the model you are currently using reacts on different cues and combination of modifiers.
-There will be always some chance involved in the creation process but the aim here is to minimize it.
-Another manner to instruct Stable Diffusion to follow more strictly your description is to increase (relative to that model) CFG (classifier-free guidance) scale .
+Within this approach Scripthea can help you by cataloging you images along with the prompts you write in image depot.
+More than enough number of categorized modifiers are there at your disposition.
+If you are not certain about some of the modifiers effect on the image, you may experiment using the most powerful Scripthea feature in this regard is its ability to easy set iterations (scans) over number of modifiers. (see Scenario #2).
+The scans will give you an increasingly good feeling how the text (cue) you are currently using reacts on different combination of modifiers.
+There will be always some chance involved in the text-to-image creation process but the aim here is to minimize it.
+Another way to instruct Stable Diffusion to follow more strictly your description is to increase (relative to that model) CFG (classifier-free guidance) scale in SD parameters.

 All this can be very productive but relies on two conditions:

-1. you have a very good visual idea what your intended image supposed to be
+1. you have a good enough idea what the intended image supposed to look like

-2. you poses enough control over the instrument to express that idea (the language) as vocabulary and nuance in order to describe your intentions as adequate as possible.
+2. you poses enough control over the instrument to express that idea (the language) as vocabulary and nuances in order to describe your intentions as adequately as possible.

-Scripthea offers an alternative approach for those of you who don't meet one or both of the conditions mentioned above.
+Scripthea offers an alternative approach for those of you who don't meet one or both of the conditions mentioned in the traditional way.
 The only prerequisite is: you need to know what you like (or dislike).
-It seems easy but because the approach is more passive than the traditional one, it takes more time (trials) to navigate towards what you may consider a hit.
-In this way Scripthea is especially useful for the creative souls who don't speak English as a first language.
+This way of using Scripthea is especially suitable to the creative souls who don't have English as a first language or would like to explore ambiguity of the English language as a mean of expression.

 How does it work:

 At the beginning you have to pick a subject or a theme for your image.
-Scripthea offers 31 lists of cues (proto-prompts).
+Scripthea offers 31 lists of it own cues (marked in green in Pool Map).
 Each list covers a particular subject (the clue is in the name).
-The important point here is to select the cues which seem to be figurative, metaphorical or ambiguous in a way.
-That is a critical part of Scripthea inspiration approach to compose the text-to-image prompts.
-The aim is not so much to describe in details the image but to use the cue to "inspire" the model or one may say to challenges the model's "creativity".
-The modifiers gives the model a context or guideline in a direction you would like to explore.
-You may direct Stable Diffusion to relax the literal interpretation of your prompt by decreasing a notch CFG scale.
-As you may guess that makes inspirational way much more suitable for creation of art than realistic images.
+The important point here is that all of these cues were chosen to be figurative, metaphorical or ambiguous in a way.
+That is a critical part of Scripthea inspirational approach to compose the text-to-image prompts.
+The aim is not so much to describe in details the image but to use the cue to "inspire" the model or one may say to challenges the model's "creativity" or to provoke it to hallucinate in some cases.
+The modifiers gives the cue a context or guideline in a direction you would like to explore.
+You may direct Stable Diffusion to relax the literal interpretation of your prompt by decreasing a notch CFG scale parameter.
+As you may guess that makes inspirational way much more suitable for creation of AI-art than realistic images.

 Generally you start from scan set (scan preview tab) with more cues (10-100) and 1 to 3 modifiers and you generate your first iteration (image depot).
 Then you filter the resulting image depot and use the selected images prompts as cues in new scan set with some new modifiers.
 That way you iterate (2 to 5 times) towards some outcome you really like.
 After that you can go (optionally) for upscaling, or to some image editor for final touches. (see Scenario #3)

-While counting on the model "creativity" will pleasantly surprise you it also include counting on some chance/randomness that's why this approach is to be expected to be more lengthily.
+While counting on the model "creativity" will pleasantly surprise you it also include counting on some chance/randomness which makes this the use of that approach more lengthily.
 Still, I found the process to be a lot of fun and to have a good feeling of creative collaboration with the people behind the model.

 Here is the prompt composer tab...

 On the left, you see the log panel which will text you about any ongoing operations.
 For prompt composing, there are two modes: Single and Scan.
-In Single mode, you can use one cue with more than one modifier.
+In Single mode, you can use a single cue with one or many modifiers.
 In Scan mode, you can select any number of cues and any number of modifiers although each prompt will be combination of one cue + all Fixed modifiers + with a number (modifiers sample number) of Scannable modifiers.
 Modifiers are divided into switchable (on/off) categories.
 If you wonder about any modifier, hover over it, there will be a hint for the most of them.
 If you right-click on any modifier you will be asked to confirm a google search for that modifier.
 In options, you can specify the image depot folder where the images from your scan (or a single query) will go.

 All the options, external and internal sizes and main window position are saved on application closing and retrieved on starting.